-That afternoon we arrived at Sainte-Marie-de-Ré, sheltered almost all the while by pine forests, and enjoyed a stroll around its maze of flower-filled alleyways.
+That afternoon we arrived at Sainte-Marie-de-Ré, sheltered almost all the while by pine forests.
+We enjoyed a stroll around its maze of flower-filled alleyways.
 The little white houses with green shutters were a gorgeous sight, especially with the flowering hollyhocks which festooned the houses.

 At the very east of the island, we reached Rivedoux-Plage, just across the bridge from La Rochelle.
 We took to the fine sand for a rest and to admire the little Chauveau Lighthouse, standing all alone out at sea.

-On the final leg towards Saint-Martin-de-Ré, we cycled along the pretty marina at La Flotte, which was previously a fishing village.
+On the final leg towards Saint-Martin-de-Ré, we cycled along the pretty marina at La Flotte.
+It was previously a fishing village.
 Today, the old boats bump up against café terraces, creating a friendly atmosphere that we just loved.

 A light bit of pedalling separated us from our start and end point in Saint-Martin-de-Ré.
-We’d amassed so many memories of the salt marshes, the pretty sandy beaches and the typical island villages, as well as the joy of having pedalled at our own pace to explore the island!
+We’d amassed so many memories of the salt marshes, the pretty sandy beaches and the typical island village.
+Likewise, we have the real joy of having pedalled at our own pace to explore the island!